mahinanwar/Deep-Learning-Based-Image-Classifier/README.md

 # Deep-Learning-Based-Image-Classifier

-In this Project we will Build a Deep Learning Based Image Classifier with R.
+In this Project we will Build a Deep Learning Based Image Classifier with R. We are going to focus on two learning objectives:

+1 - Solve a basic image classification problem with neural networks 2 - Use the Keras Interface to R to build a neural network

+To chieve this, we will have used the R programming language to build, train, and evaluate a neural network model to classify images of clothing items into categories such as t-shirts, trousers, and sneakers.

 The project is divided into the following tasks: